 Bio

-Gonzalo Morales Sánchez is an Argentinian conductor and clarinetist, currently completing his Doctorate in Orchestral Conducting at Ball State University (USA).
+Gonzalo Morales Sánchez is an Argentinian conductor and clarinetist whose work spans symphonic, operatic, and Latin American repertoire.
+He's currently finishing his Doctorate in Orchestral Conducting at Ball State University.